Operator-Valued Infinitesimal Multiplicative Convolutions: Preliminaries

 In addition, let $x=x^*\in\mathcal{A}$, the \emph{infinitesimal moment-generating function} $\partial \psi_x$ of $x$ is defined by

 Then if further assume $E(x)$ is invertible, then we define the \emph{infinitesimal $S$-transform} of $x$ by

-In \cite{PL19}, the author provide the OVI multiplicative convolution as follows. \begin{thm} Suppose that $(\mathcal{A},\mathcal{B},E,E')$ is a $C^*$-operator-valued infinitesimal probability space.
+In \cite{PL19}, the author provide the OVI multiplicative convolution as follows. \begin{thm} Suppose that $(\mathcal{A},\mathcal{B},E,E')$ is an OVI probability space.
 Let $x=x^*$ and $y=y^*$ be two infinitesimally freely independent random variables in $\mathcal{A}$ such that $E(x)$ and $E(y)$ are invertible.
 Then for $\|w\|$ small enough, we have

 \end{thm} We note that when $\mathcal{B}=\mathbb{C}$, if self-adjoint elements $x$ and $y$ are infinitesimally free, we obtain